|

 the pleasures of a well made whiskey."

-brought the glass of milk and gave it to Chrístõ with a
+as he brought the glass of milk and gave it to Chrístõ with

-friendly wink.
-"You're the palest lad I ever saw.
-You look like you're
+a friendly wink.
+“You’re the palest lad I ever saw.
+You look

-Chrístõ replied indignantly.
-"I am just naturally pale
+indignantly.
+“I am just naturally pale of complexion.”

 The landlord nodded and turned away to serve other customers.
 Chrístõ